coswald/JTalker/README.md

 The `all` is optional. *TODO:* Generate a test to test the system works.

 ## Tests
-*TODO:* We are going to use [Travis CI](https://travis-ci.org/) for tests and testing hooks, look again in the future for more details.
+We use [Travis CI](https://travis-ci.org/) for tests and testing hooks.
+Currently, the only test we have for JTalker is to see if the project `make` script works.
+Check the [travis config file](https://github.com/coswald/JTalker/blob/master/.travis.yml) for further developments and a more accurate idea of what scripts are run.

 ### Example tests
 *TODO:* Generate JTalker tests.

 ### And coding style tests
-*TODO:* Generate tests that allow for testing of our coding style.
+We use [Codacy](https://codacy.com/) for our style checking tests.
+Check the above listing to see how we are!
+Note that we have made custom hooks and rules for this project.
+Our coding style is well defined, and keep updated for documentation on this.

 ## Deployment
-*TODO:* Add additional notes about how to deploy this on a live system
+Deployment has two steps.
+Once the project is completed, a more detailed listing of how this will work can be described.
+But there are two different types of deployment: Server and Client.

+### Server Deployment
+*TODO:* Generate JTalker server deployment guide.

+### Clint Deployment
+*TODO:* Generate JTalker client deployment guide.

 ## Built With
 * [javac](https://www.java.com/) - The java compiler